 - Detection: Systems that identify and alert security personnel to potential breaches.

-- Point protection safeguards individual high-value assets.
+- Point Protection: Safeguards individual high-value assets.

 Components of Physical Security